 = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = =

 Lisa loves all creatures great and small and is sometimes filled with so much love for nature and animals, it knocks her sideways.
 She has written about her affinity for such in a book-length collection of essays entitled “Fur Kids and Other Tales: Essays on Love, Career, Writing, and the Creatures Great and Small Who Have Enriched My Life.”
-She’s also written essays about the horsewomen who inspire her, lessons she’s gleaned from horses, and her “love of horse, which have been featured in Horse Network.
-She will be seeking a literary agent in January 2021 to help get her 2 memoirs published.
-You can contact her at firstname.lastname@example.org and follow her on Twitter and LinkedIn.
+She is in the final stages of working with her editor on her memoir manuscript “Calamity Becomes Me,” a story in part about proving herself capable of taking care of horses on a Wyoming dude ranch.
+She will be pitching it to literary agents in early spring 2021.
+She lives near Boston, where she writes, bikes, hikes, and rides horses.
+You can contact her at email@example.com and follow her on Twitter and LinkedIn.